-Accredited recruiters: Mrs D Milford, Mrs J Clements, Mrs N Marshall and Mrs H Cornock (Chair of Governors).
+Accredited recruiters: Mrs D Milford, Mrs N Marshall and Mrs H Cornock (Chair of Governors).

-Staff read and sign to say they have read the 'Safer Working Practices' document.
+Staff read and sign to say they have read and understood the 'Safer Working Practices' document.

-No member of staff or volunteer in a regulated activity will be left alone with children until the DBS check has been carried out.
+No member of staff or volunteer in a regulated activity will be left alone with children until the enhanced DBS check has been carried out.